-It is business that has received a further major boost by the customer’s ability to buy pies online.
+It is a business that has received a further major boost from the customer’s ability to buy pies online.

 In an age when practically every consumer has become accustomed to buying just about any product online, the growth of the market in online ordering of pies is perhaps to be expected.

-The difference with freshly baked pies, however, is the extra care which needs to be taken when despatching any order that has been made online.
-To ensure that pies arrive fresh from the baker’s oven – and are in the peak of condition – most suppliers engage their own private courier service to deliver the products to customers’ doors.
+The difference with freshly baked pies, however, is the extra care that needs to be taken when despatching any order that has been made online.
+To ensure that pies arrive fresh from the baker’s oven – and are in peak condition – most suppliers engage their own private courier service to deliver the products to customers’ doors.